Curriculum Leader: Mrs R Baroni/Mrs K Brzozowska

-The English Department is an ambitious, high achieving and creative department that has recently been judged by Ofsted to be “outstanding”.
-As recognised by the inspection, it is our aim to promote learning in a lively and engaging way that combines fun with academic rigor – our English lessons place students at the centre of learning thus creating independence, intrigue and development of skills in preparation for their adult life.
+The English Department is an ambitious, high achieving and creative department that has been judged by Ofsted to be “outstanding”.
+As recognised by the inspection, it is our aim to promote learning in a lively and engaging way that combines fun with academic rigor – our English lessons place students at the centre of learning thus fostering independence, curiosity and the development of skills in preparation for their adult life.

-The department is staffed by fourteen experienced teachers and a higher learning teaching assistant.
-We are well resourced, with six classrooms each equipped with a smart board and with access to other media equipment.
+The department is staffed by fourteen experienced teachers and a higher level teaching assistant.
+We are well resourced, with eleven classrooms and two drama studios, each equipped with a smart board and with access to other media equipment.
 As well as promoting media, we strive to maintain a focus on reading and to that end we have a broad range of up-to-date texts that we use in delivering the curriculum.
 We also work closely with the well-stocked Resource Centre.

-The delivery of the curriculum is closely linked with drama and, throughout their time at the school, students will have the opportunity to develop their acting skills and make use of the drama studio.
-To further develop students’ passion for English, the department offers a range of extra-curricular activities that include drama club, writing club and film club.
-Students are also encouraged to take part in competitions, both school and local as well as national.
+The delivery of the curriculum is closely linked with drama and, throughout their time at the school, students will have the opportunity to develop their performance skills.
+To further develop students’ passion for English, the department offers a range of extra-curricular activities and . students are encouraged to take part in competitions, both local and national.
 Some of the competitions have included a Spelling Bee for Year 7, a Persuasive Writing competition for Year 9 and Young Writers Competition for Year 10 students.
-We also work closely with the University of York and other external agencies, such as BBFC and Love Film.
+We also work closely with the Universities of York and York St John and other external agencies, such as BBFC and Love Film.

 At Key Stage 3, students are taught English in seven one-hour lessons a fortnight in Year 7, and five one-hour lessons a fortnight in Year 8 and 9.
 The Key Stage 3 English curriculum is designed to enable students to see their learning as a journey in the mastery of key reading and writing skills, culminating in the end of key stage assessment in Year 9.